hawkrives/junqi/doc/API-Reference.md

     // --> res now contains [124]

 ## Compiling Queries
-If the first argument to the query function is a Query String rather than an Array or Object to be queried, then the library will assume you are trying to compile a Query.
+If the first argument to the query function is a Query String rather than an Array then the library will assume you are trying to compile a Query.
 The rules are essentially the same except that a JavaScript closure is returned that can then be used to process data repeatedly:

     var objeq = require('junqi').objeq;
     var ageAndGender = objeq("age > %1 && gender == %2", 40, 'female');